 The end result is even more delicious than my childhood memories.
-Suffice it to say that Matthew, who was put off British desserts such as custard, rice pudding and tapioca as a result of spending several years boarding at King’s College Canterbury, comes back for second helpings.
+Suffice it to say that Matthew, who was put off British desserts such as custard, rice pudding and tapioca as a result of spending several years at boarding school in England, comes back for second helpings.

 8 lady finger (Savoiardi) sponges

 1 large can peach halves or slices in natural juice